NishanHolla/SwiftUI-Notes-By-Nishan/README.md

 Key Files and Their Responsibilities

-Here’s a detailed comparison between SwiftUI and Next.js for the given structure, focusing on differences, similarities, and potential points that a newcomer might miss:
+This document compares the key concepts and structures between SwiftUI and Next.js in terms of application architecture, design patterns, and best practices.
+It provides newcomers with insights into the similarities and differences between both frameworks.

 1. Models